 Students study the AQA specification which is assessed at the end of Year 13 when pupils will take three, two hour examinations.
 Paper one includes particles, quantum phenomena, electricity, mechanics, materials, waves and periodic motion.
 Paper 2 includes nuclear physics, thermal physics, gravitational and electromagnetic fields.
 Paper 3 contains the astronomy module and also assesses student’s practical skills and data analysis as there is no coursework.

 Universities recognise the variety of skills possessed by physics students and it's a qualification welcomed for degrees like business studies and law.
-You will need a minimum of an A grade in physics (or core and additional science) and maths at GCSE level to be accepted.
+You will need a minimum of a level 7 (A grade) in physics (or core and additional science) and maths at GCSE level to be accepted.

 “Science doesn't always go forwards.
 It's a bit like doing a Rubik's cube.
 You sometimes have to make more of a mess with a Rubik's cube before you can get it to go right.”